sqkrv/Collecto/README.md

 # Collecto

-there should be:
-- Information about installation, indicating, for example, which directories and files are necessary and which conditions apply for installation
-- Steps on how to start the game, including example start commands if applicable.

 ## Installation

 No specific installation required.
 However, your computer should already have java installed.
 (Check with `java --version`.
 The version must be 11.x.x or higher)
 Once the project archive is unarchived there are two files jar `Server.jar` and `Client.jar`, `README.md` (this document) and `Source` folder.
-- `Server.jar` is needed to run a server.
+- `Server.jar` is needed to run a server
-- `Client.jar` runs the client to connect to the server and play the game.
+- `Client.jar` runs the client to connect to the server and play the game
-- `Source` folder contains source code of the project including generated JavaDoc.
+- `JavaDoc` folder contains generated JavaDoc for the source code of this project
-    - `JavaDoc` folder contains generated JavaDoc for this project.
+- `Source` folder contains source code of the project

 ## Usage
 > To run `.jar` files you can use `java -jar "filename.jar"`